9beach/toke/README.md

 port:6800
 ```

 You know what is this.
-For `toke` to connect to your `aria2c`, you need to run `aria2c` in daemon mode like this, `aria2c --enable-rpc --rpc-listen-all`.
+For `toke` to connect to your `aria2c`, you need to run `aria2c` in daemon mode, e.g, `aria2c --enable-rpc --rpc-listen-all`.

 ## Usages